braisCB/E2E-FS/README.md

 Pypi url: https://pypi.org/project/e2efs/.
 To install, run the command

     pip install e2efs

+## Cite

+If you plan to use this code, please cite the following paper [1]

+[1] Cancela, Brais, Verónica Bolón-Canedo, and Amparo Alonso-Betanzos.
+"E2E-FS: An End-to-End Feature Selection Method for Neural Networks."
+IEEE Transactions on Pattern Analysis and Machine Intelligence (2022).
+DOI: 10.1109/TPAMI.2022.3228824.

 ## Setup Instructions to Install and Run All Tests (only from github repository)